open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Updating basestation firmware
 ######################################

 This plugin is compatible with any recent basestation firmware version.
-However, if you're using Neuropixels 2.0 or NHP Passive probes, you'll need to upgrade to the latest firmware (download `here <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/master/Resources/Neuropixels_PXI_APIv3_Firmware.zip>`__).
+However, if you're using Neuropixels 2.0 or NHP Passive probes, you'll need to upgrade to the latest firmware (available `here <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/master/Resources/Neuropixels_PXI_APIv3_Firmware.zip>`__).

+The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
+If your basesation firmware version is "2.0137" and your basestation connect board firmware version is "3.2176", you already have the latest firmware installed.

-To do this, first click the "UPDATE FIRMWARE" button to open the firmware update interface:
+If you need to update your firmware, first click the "UPDATE FIRMWARE" button to open the firmware update interface:

 |